 - In the Ribbon, click once again File > Share > Embed.

 Once you’ve created a Google Sheets file, you can publish it to the web and share the sheet with multiple users by sending the users a link to the sheet itself.

 - In the File menu, select Publish to the web.

 - Select either the Entire Document, or the sheet required.

 You can now send the generated link to any users you want to open the file on the web.

-NOTE: If we had selected Embed, HTML code would have been generated that we could have included in our own web site or blog, this HTML code would then embed the Google Sheets data into our website.
+Note: If you had selected Embed, it would have generated HTML code to included in your own web site or blog.
+This HTML code would then embed the Google Sheets data into your website.